Kingston Ontario, Canada Travel Guide

 Growing awareness; many can adjust dishes for gluten-free diets.

-Inform staff of allergies; they can assist with menu choices.
+Inform staff of allergies; they can aid in menu choices.

 Limited dedicated options; inquire directly with restaurants.

-Seasonal food events are common, especially in summer.
+Seasonal food events are common, particularly during summer.
 Look for Kingston Ribfest & Craft Beer Festival or various farmers' markets.

 Visit Kingston website for event listings.